awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.Locator.md

 The following are prerequisites for using Oracle Locator:
 + Your DB instance must be inside a virtual private cloud \(VPC\)\.
 For more information, see [Determining Whether You Are Using the EC2\-VPC or EC2\-Classic Platform](USER_VPC.FindDefaultVPC.md)\.
 + Your DB instance must be of sufficient class\.
 Oracle Locator is not supported for the db\.m1\.small, db\.t2\.micro, or db\.t2\.small DB instance classes\.
 For more information, see [DB Instance Class Support for Oracle](CHAP_Oracle.md#Oracle.Concepts.InstanceClasses)\.
-+ Your DB instance must have Auto Minor Version Upgrade enabled\.
-Amazon RDS updates your DB instance to the latest Oracle PSU if there are security vulnerabilities with a CVSS score of 9\+ or other announced security vulnerabilities\.
++ Your DB instance must have **Auto Minor Version Upgrade** enabled\.
+This option enables your DB instance to receive minor DB engine version upgrades automatically when they become available\.
+Amazon RDS uses this option to update your DB instance to the latest Oracle Patch Set Update \(PSU\) or Release Update \(RU\)\.
 For more information, see [Settings for Oracle DB Instances](USER_ModifyInstance.Oracle.md#USER_ModifyInstance.Oracle.Settings)\.
 + If your DB instance is running on major version 11\.2, you must install the `XMLDB` option\.
 For more information, see [Oracle XML DB](Appendix.Oracle.Options.XMLDB.md)\.

 ## Best Practices for Oracle Locator<a name="Oracle.Options.Locator.BestPractces"></a>